Governor Generals of India

 He served as the Governor-General of India from 1848-1856.

-After the conquest of Punjab, Sindh, and Avadh, the frontiers of the company were extended and the military interest of India was transferred to the North.
+Following the conquest of Punjab, Sindh, and Avadh, the company’s frontiers were expanded and India’s military interest shifted to the North.

-Thus Dalhousie shifted the headquarters of the Bengal Artillery from Calcutta to Meerut.
+Dalhousie transferred the Bengal Artillery Headquarters from Calcutta to Meerut.

 As he had no confidence in the Indians, a new Gurkha regiment was created.